 The Surgeon General is the commanding general of the German Joint Medical Service and, in medical matters, exercises control over the medical services of all branches of the German Armed Forces.

-He also commands the Bundeswehr Medical Service Headquarters located in Koblenz, which at field army level is the highest military medical command in Germany.
+He also commands the Bundeswehr Medical Service Headquarters (BwMS HQ) located in Koblenz, which at field army level is the highest military medical command in Germany.

 A feature unique to the Medical Service is its responsibility for the organisation and management of Strategic Aeromedical Evacuation (StratAirMedEvac) operations.
 This responsibility includes stationing, military security, alerts and mobilisation.

 Five Bundeswehr Hospitals located in Koblenz, Ulm, Berlin, Hamburg and Westerstede are directly subordinated to the Bundeswehr Medical Service Headquarters as well as the Central Institutes of the Bundeswehr Medical Service at Kiel and Munich and Supervisory Centers for Public Law Tasks of the Bundeswehr Medical Service North (Kiel), West (Koblenz), East (Potsdam) and South (Munich).
 The military hospitals take care of a multitude of tasks, which are all necessary to maintain the basic operation of the hospitals.

-In the future the Bundeswehr Joint Medical Service will have five regiments, elements of which will be stationed at or close to Bundeswehr hospitals in order to strengthen the training and exercise system and to increase options for the mutual support between field units and Bundeswehr hospitals.
+The Bundeswehr Joint Medical Service has five Medical Regiments, elements of which will be stationed at or close to Bundeswehr hospitals in order to strengthen the training and exercise system and to increase options for the mutual support between field units and Bundeswehr hospitals.

-The Medical Service Rapid Reaction Regiment in Leer combines all airmobile and airborne medical capabilities of the Bundeswehr Joint Medical Service to ensure that medical care and support are made available to troops on deployments abroad within a very short period of time.
+The Rapid Medical Response Forces Command in Leer combines all airmobile and airborne medical capabilities of the Bundeswehr Joint Medical Service to ensure that medical care and support are made available to troops on deployments abroad within a very short period of time.
 During longer deployments, rapid response forces are relieved by stabilization forces.